Is Mandarin Chinese worth learning? No one thinks so

 In one case, a Chinese lawyer in the United States sued American law firms firm for allowing white people to use Mandarin Chinese on cases, calling it discrimination.
 His theory, described in his patents, is that white people are fundamentally incompetent to use Mandarin Chinese in a work setting.
 Therefore, the law firms must have been giving special treatment by allowing Americans to work on Mandarin related documents.
 In reality, the law firms he sued only hired one white American and over a dozen Chinese-speaking colleagues, and the single white American who took his Chinese-speaking job (in America) motivated the entire lawsuit.

-In my experience, at one point, when working with Mandarin Chinese documents at a big law firm a colleague I’d never previously interacted with screamed at me in the office that I was a “scumbag” for stealing their jobs.
+In my experience, at one point when I worked at White & Case Mandarin Chinese documents at a big law firm a colleague I’d never previously interacted with screamed at me in the office that I was a “scumbag” for stealing their jobs.
 Fortunately, this was on United States soil and the discrimination committee came running.
-It couldn’t have happened in China, because China has laws against that sort of thing—laws reserving that job role to Chinese only.
+It couldn’t have happened in China, because you wouldn’t even get hired by the company in China, the “scumbag”-screamer will be the hiring manager, not just someone complaining to a hiring manager or suing them.

 Over the years, dozens of people told me, whether lawyers, consultants, or linguists, told me that they believed bilingual professional jobs beyond to them, not “us.”
 In another case earlier and many years apart I was working at one of the big consulting firms and joined in Chinese conversation with colleagues, and one of them filed a written complaint on wage theft grounds alleging I was “practicing Chinese.”